 11. Say hello to hotel rooms for single travellers!

 No more having to pay double share even if you arrive as one.
-I stayed at a Bright Single Room at Sunroute Plaza Shinjuku Hotel, and really enjoyed my stay.
+I stayed at a Bright Single Room at Sunroute Plaza Shinjuku Hotel, and really enjoyed my stay (review in this post).
 For females, some hotels even have female-only floors.
 Talk about safety and thoughtfulness, Tokyo has you covered.

 I have yet to try capsule hotels as I’m a seeker of comfort whenever I travel, but if you wanna try something new and also cut costs, you can consider them as your form of accommodation for a night.
 Sized like a large refrigerator, your ‘room’ is simply an enclosed pod where you’ll lie down and sleep.
 Genders are usually separated by floors.